propatch/propatch/README.md

-- 👋 Hi, I’m @propatch
+ 👋 Hi, I’m @propatch
-- 👀 I’m interested in Kotlin, NodeJS
+ 👀 I’m interested in Kotlin, NodeJS
-- 🌱 I’m currently learning NodeJS
+ 🌱 I’m currently learning NodeJS
-- 💞️ I’m looking to collaborate on ...
+ 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me >> telegram: propatchru or INSTAGRAM: @propatch.it
+ 📫 How to reach me >>  INSTAGRAM: @propatch.it

 <!---
 propatch/propatch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.